s0md3v/be-a-hacker/README.md

 Hacking is the art of using things in unintented ways.
 For example, if a software's trial is about to expire, you might be able to extend it by changing your computer's date to previous week.
 That's hacking.

 There's no 'one right way' to learn hacking, all ways are right ways.
-That's why, the purpose of this course is to provide a direction rather than a roadmap.
+That's why, the purpose of this guide is to provide a direction rather than a roadmap.
 It may sound preachy/cringy in parts like the first sentence of this paragraph, sorry about that.

 ## Origin of hacking
 I believe it is important to know your roots so let's talk about it without over analysing the origin.